sensu/sensu-ansible/README.md

 ## Features
 - Deploy a full [Sensu](https://sensuapp.org) stack, including RabbitMQ, Redis, and the [Uchiwa dashboard](https://uchiwa.io/#/)
-- Tight integration with the Ansible inventory - deployment of monitoring checks based on role defined in your inventory
+- Tight integration with the Ansible inventory - deployment of monitoring checks based on inventory grouping
 - Fine grained control over dynamic client configurations
 - Automatic generation and dynamic deployment of SSL certs for secure communication between your clients and servers
 - Highly configurable